Web-Affan-Farooq/Appointly/IMPROVEMENTS.md

 2. **Appointment Lifecycle Gaps**: Appointments can be booked, confirmed, or canceled, but there's no "completed" status or way for providers to mark appointments as done, which is required for transfers.
 3. **Provider Payouts**: No logic to transfer 98% of the payment to providers after completion.
 4. **User Experience**: Basic success/failure pages, no notifications, no analytics, and limited error handling.
-5. **Security & Compliance**: No refunds for cancellations, no proper Stripe account onboarding for providers, and potential data privacy issues.
 6. **Scalability**: No background jobs, caching, or performance optimizations for growing user bases.

 ### Suggested Improvements (Prioritized for Real Users)